 Acknowledged as individuals, those sparrows, salamanders and squirrels are not interchangeable parts of a species machine.
 They are beings with their own inner lives and experiences. – Brandon Keim (Animal Consciousness)

-A little anthropomorphism can help give children empathy with the natural world.
+Using language that reflects our ‘common ground’ can help give children empathy with the natural world.
 When writing Flight of the Honey Bee I wanted accurate science yet also a sense of a bee’s experience.
 Should I use human concepts such as ‘know’, ‘remember’, captivate’, and ‘story’?
 Should I even call the bees ‘sisters’?
 The answer was yes.
 Honey bees have language, intelligence, and memory (and maybe something like emotions); and they’re more genetically sisters than humans.

 They are not us, but to look into their eyes is to know that someone is in there.
 Imposing our own specific thoughts and feelings on that someone is in one sense too imaginative, in presuming he could receive the world in the way we do, and in another not imaginative enough, in not opening our minds to the full possibilities of his difference.- Caitrin Nicol (Do Elephants Have Souls?)